 Location: New Fit for Life Offices (first floor, Main Office Building)

 How can we trust that the vaccines are safe?

 According to the federal Centers for Disease Control and Prevention, all COVID-19 vaccines that are being used have gone through the same safety tests and meet the same standards as any other vaccines produced through the years.
+Recently, the U.S. Food and Drug Administration gave full approval to the Pfizer-BioNTech brand vaccine.
 To learn more about COVID-19 vaccine safety, please see the CDC’s website.

 You can also learn more about vaccine safety and more through Gulfstream’s video series, which features Dr. Paul Bradley, principal investigator at Meridian Clinical Research, by clicking here.